-This building is a stunning and original work and well worth the visit.
-If you decide to take a look around inside you will learn how much attention to detail Gaudí spent on his designs thinking about such things as varying window size depending on how high the window was from the top of the building.
+This building is a stunningly original work and well worth the visit.
+If you decide to take a look around inside you will learn how much attention to detail Gaudí spent on his designs thinking about such things as varying window size depending on how high the window is from the top of the building.
 In this way he could ensure uniform lighting conditions in each room of the house.
 The audio tour that comes with the entrance ticket gives you fascinating insights into Gaudí and his influences when designing this house.

 Audio guides are available from the front desk which will give you information on each of the rooms.

 How to get to Casa Batlló, opening hours and ticket prices.

 The following Information was supplied thanks to Ester Orriols who works at Casa Batlló Visitor's Department.

 |Location of Casa Batlló to the nearest metro stop.
 Click on the map for a magnified view.|